 Building a trusted international profession

 Since the first oceangoing traders negotiated with underwriters in Edward Lloyd's famous coffee house, insurance has been infused with an international mindset.
 Today, it's one of the few genuinely global professions.
-Following the launch of the CII's A World Of Risk report - the first publication that showcases activity in every continent to create a trusted profession - David and Laurence will be celebrating the work of firms, individuals, regulators, educational bodies and affiliated institutes to build public trust in insurance and financial planning.
+Following the launch of the CII's A World Of Risk report - the first publication that showcases activity in every continent to create a trusted profession - Laurence will be celebrating the work of firms, individuals, regulators, educational bodies and affiliated institutes to build public trust in insurance and financial planning.

 By the end of this lecture members would have gained an insight into the: